Install Next.js

 Create with the CLI

-The quickest way to create a new Next.js app is using create-next-app, which sets up everything automatically for you.
-To create a project, run:
+The quickest way to create a new Next.js app is using the automatic setup tool.

 npx create-next-app@latest